asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 ```

-How's our acceptance suite? it's still failing.
+How's our acceptance suite?
+It's still failing.
 Remember we said unit tests are faster to pass than acceptance?
 We'll get there.

 ### 3.2 Displaying the wines list